 When you are taking your first steps into the photography world, natural light is definitely the way to go.
 It requires minimal gear and it’s a great starting point in the photography learning process.

-For more great tips, check out our article on product photography styling or how to create dark and moody still life shots.
+We have a great tutorial on how to create a DIY Lightbox you should check out.
+For more great tips, read our article on product photography styling or how to create dark and moody still life shots.